 Clockwise from upper left: I’m Not Doing What I Think I’m Doing, the Garden, the Volcano in the Back Yard, Traces, Monolith, Glacier I (rephotographed), and Husk.

 L. Mahadevan, Ph.D. explains the complex relationship between form and function in nature, especially the underlying geometry present in many biological structures and processes.
-Many scientific disciplines use the art of folding, or origami, to represent this relationship, with numerous applications from the unfurling of a leaf or a solar sail to the micro-structure of DNA.
+Many scientific disciplines use the art of folding, or origami, to represent this relationship, with numerous applications from the unfurling of a leaf to the micro-structure of DNA.

 -Invisible Cities, Italo Calvino

 An 1868 map shows a submerged grid of streets and tax lots (still extant and taxed) across open water.
 Early on San Francisco planned to fill the shoreline and much of the Bay, but was stopped by activism in the 1960s.
 The parcel labelled “Established” on the map is the last area filled in 1971.

 “Inexorable”, Diego Rivera Gallery Exhibition

 Sea level rise threatens coastal cities, yet development goes on despite accelerating projections.
 In San Francisco, new cities rise on the former Navy Shipyards of Hunter's Point and the wetlands of India Basin, the City’s last undeveloped area.

 “Invisible City” came out of a project documenting the impending development of India Basin in northeast San Francisco.
 Through photography, writing and research I developed a plan that directly addresses future sea level rise by imagining a proto-city beneath the waves.